Skip to main content

 How will the VISA process work?

-Saint Louis University staff will guide the VISA process once students apply and are admitted into the Global Visiting Scholars program.
-Staff members from SLU will work with students and their institutions to obtain the necessary documentation to finalize a VISA to the United States and/or Spain.
+Saint Louis University staff will guide the VISA process once students apply and are admitted into the Global Visiting students program.
+Staff members from SLU will work with students and their institutions to obtain the necessary documentation to finalize a VISA to the United States.

 VISA Information for SLU